anilzen/MathQuantum/content/rit.md

 Studying quantum algorithms for mathematical problems.
 In the Fall 2023 semester, we will focus on tutorial talks that will introduce a basic theoretical toolbox for quantum computing.

+If interested in joining, reach out to Daniel Serrano (dsvolpe@umd.edu).
 Optional: 1 credit.
 Course number: AMSC689, Section TBA.
 See Jessica Sadler for help with registration (jsadler@umd.edu).
 To earn 1 credit, you need to give a talk.

 ### Session 1 (10/02, 1pm, Kirwan Hall 3206): A Mathematical Perspective on Quantum Information Science